SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Choosing Between Reference and Value Types
 ==========================================

 ..
-The chapter title was changed from classes vs structs in commit 0909150, which doesn't describe *why* the change was made.
+XXX The chapter title was changed from classes vs structs in commit 0909150, which doesn't describe *why* the change was made.
-   I don't reamember exactly what that reason was, and I don't have any notes in email about the feedback Andrew got.
+   I don't remember exactly what that reason was, and I don't have any notes in email about the feedback Andrew got.
+   [Contributor 4485] called out in the dev edit the fact that the higher-level headings are about ref/value types but the content is about classes and structs.
+   Worth re-evaluating which way to frame this.

 Classes and structures in Swift have many similarities, such as properties, methods, subscripts, and initializers,